Example Features

 We use the USDA state-level acreage estimates provided in the March prospective plantings report and the June 30 acreage report.
 To obtain county estimates, we downscale the state values by using the historical ratio of county to state acres in the past 5 years.

-How do you account for different soil types?
+How does CropProphet account for different soil types?

 The impacts of soil type are implicitly captured in the county-level regression models, which are developed for each county separately.
 Also, as part of the modeling process, we use a different technology trend for each county, so the local baseline for the CropProphet forecasts is tuned to each county’s historical yield normal.

-When does your model make predictions during the crop year?
+When does CropProphet's model make predictions during the crop year?

 Forecasts for winter wheat are updated daily from early April through mid-June, and the corn and soybean forecasts are updated daily from early May through early November.

-Does your model take planting delays into account?
+Does CropProphet's model take planting delays into account?

 During the 2020 model update process, USDA state level planting delays were integrated into CropProphet.
 In this case, a combination of sophisticated used of satellite NDVI data was used to estimate planting dates over the 1986 to 2019 history were integrated into the model and used as a predictor.